ibm-cloud-docs/CDN/troubleshooting.md

 {:download: .download}

 # Troubleshooting

+In this document, you will find various ways to troubleshoot your CDN.
+If you need to contact support, be sure to provide your CDN's reference number.

 ## How do I know my CDN is working?
 Run the following `curl` command by replacing `http://your.cdn.domain/uri` with the respective file path on your CDN: